Acupuncture effective on many points

 The conventional treatment of anxiety mainly consists of a combination of pharmacological and psychological interventions.

-There are several medications prescribed for anxiety, including benzodiazepines (alprazolam), selective serotonin reuptake inhibitors (SSRIs) such as paroxetine, and tricyclic antidepressants (imipramine), individually or in combination [16].
-According to recent research, about 50% of patients treated pharmacologically for anxiety have an inadequate response [17], meaning that their symptoms are not relieved to clinically significant levels or that the patient experiences adverse effects.
-Some researchers go so far as to suggest that pharmacological treatments are "not ideal" in terms of efficacy when applied for both short- and long-term treatment [18].
+There are various medications prescribed for anxiety, including benzodiazepines (alprazolam), selective serotonin reuptake inhibitors (SSRIs) like paroxetine, and tricyclic antidepressants (imipramine), either individually or in combination [16].
+According to recent research, about 50% of patients pharmacologically treated for anxiety have an inadequate response [17], meaning their symptoms are not relieved to clinically significant levels or the patient experiences adverse effects.
+Some researchers even go as far as to suggest that pharmacological treatments are "less than ideal" in terms of efficacy when applied for both short- and long-term treatment [18].

 Systematic reviews show that benzodiazepines can lead to sedation and drowsiness, mental slowing, and anterograde amnesia (difficulty forming new memories) [19].

-Cognitive behavioral therapy (CBT) and mindfulness-based CBT are two other popular and effective forms of conventional treatment for anxiety and can be prescribed as standalone therapies, or in combination with medications [20].
+Cognitive behavioral therapy (CBT) and mindfulness-based CBT are two other popular and effective forms of conventional anxiety treatment and can be prescribed as standalone therapies, or in combination with medications [20].
 CBT is a talk therapy aimed at overcoming incorrect or negative thought patterns [21].
 It has the advantage of flexibility, tailoring the therapy to each individual and their relevant anxiety disorder.
-A meta-analysis found that CBT, compared to a placebo therapy, had a moderate to large effect in reducing anxiety caused by a variety of factors [22].
+A meta-analysis found that CBT, compared to a placebo therapy, had a moderate to large effect in reducing anxiety stemming from a variety of causes [22].

 Conclusion

-Although there are ethical and methodological challenges in setting up studies comparing the effectiveness of acupuncture with conventional treatment for anxiety [23,24], the best available evidence shows that acupuncture has moderate benefits in treating anxiety.
+While there are ethical and methodological challenges in setting up studies comparing the effectiveness of acupuncture with conventional treatment for anxiety [23,24], the best available evidence shows that acupuncture has moderate benefits in treating anxiety.
 Studies indicate that acupuncture is more effective than pharmacotherapy and comparable to talk therapy, making it a useful referral choice.
-Furthermore, research has revealed several known biochemical and biophysical mechanisms that may explain the workings of this ancient modality.
+Furthermore, research has revealed various known biochemical and biophysical mechanisms that may provide an explanation for the workings of this ancient modality.

 References: